 In 2017, private industry employers reported 2.8 million nonfatal work-related injuries and illnesses, a number that represents nearly three people for every 100 full-time employees.
 With highly experienced emergency and family physicians on staff and an onsite lab, the team at Neu Urgent Care is fully prepared to provide prompt treatment for work-related injuries.
-To get the help you need, call the office in Hazel Park, Michigan, book a same-day appointment online, or take advantage of their walk-in services.
+To get the help you need, call the office in Hazel Park, Michigan, book a same-day appointment online with Dr. Mohamed Saleh MD,DC, or take advantage of their walk-in services.

 Work-related injuries include any type of health problem that occurs while performing your job.
 It’s essential to get a medical evaluation as soon as you suffer an injury or become aware of the problem.
 You’ll also need to report the condition to your employer within 90 days if you want to file a workers’ compensation claim.